liferay-search/liferay-docs/en/developer/frameworks/articles/front-end-development/07-javascript-module-loaders/01-javascript-module-loaders-intro.markdown

 dependencies easily by specifying a string that identifies the JavaScript module's name.

-This section shows how to load JavaScript modules in @product@.
+This section shows how to load JavaScript modules in @sharepoint@.